dddrrreee/cs240lx-25spr/labs/11-memcheck-trap/README.md

     old way: use single stepping to turn off traps, jump to the memory instruction in single step mode, then come back and turn traps back on.
-  - You can make your own `watchpoint.c` using the debug lab code you wrote in 140e.
+  - Make your own `watchpoint.c` using the debug lab code you wrote in 140e.
-  - You can use single stepping to check that the code runs the same with trapping and without.
+  - Best extension: use single stepping to verifiy that the code computes exactly the same results when run with trapping and without.

+    How: hash all registers on each single step fault, and combine it with the previous hash (equivalance hashing from 140e), For deterministic code, you should get the same hash with and without trapping.

     This probably should have been in the main lab!

 ***Ignore the rest of the README for now.***
 ***Ignore the rest of the README for now.***